nuadi/googlecrestscript/README.md

 # Custom Function Use

-The getMarketPrice() method is built as a Custom Function for use in cells of Google Sheets.
+The getStationMarketPrice() method is built as a Custom Function for use in cells of Google Sheets.
 The JavaDoc comment is setup so that you can see what each parameter is used for as you type in the function inside a cell.
 Here are some tips to keep in mind.

 The return value is the price for that item at a given station based on the order type that you want.
 If the value is "sell" then you will be given the lowest sell price for the product.
 If it is "buy" then you will get the highest buy order price for the product.
 If no orders can be found at that station, then the return price is 0.